HUMIDITY RISES WITH SPOTTY STORMS INTO TONIGHT

 Your First Alert Weather Forecast:

 High pressure is now leaving the Great Lakes.
-As it says “goodbye”, we’ll get a light southwest wind.
-While this breeze won’t be all that strong, it is going to cause the humidity to rise during the day.
+As it says “goodbye”, we’re getting a light southwest wind.
+While this breeze isn’t all that strong, it is causing the humidity to rise.
 It’s going to be sticky and warmer this afternoon with high temperatures in the low to mid 80s.
 The lakeshore will be a little cooler with highs in the upper-half of the 70s.

 Look for a partly cloudy sky...
 It’s probably going to be dry for most of the day.
 But, as a cool front moves across the state into tonight, we’ll see some widely scattered showers and thunderstorms.
 It’s possible that some of these thundershowers could survive all the way into daybreak tomorrow.
 Thankfully, our severe weather outlook will remain LOW through tonight.